AStoychev/paragliding_place/README.md

    - Then install all used libraries, modules and packages used in the applications with command: `pip install -r requirements.txt`
    - Then start server with command: `python manage.py runserver` or just click rigth button over folder ***paragliding_place*** and click ***Run***
    - ***Only for send emails*** If we want to send emails.
 This is functionality for reset password.
 We have to set up this in settings.py.
 EMAIL_EMAIL_BACKEND; EMAIL_EMAIL_HOST; EMAIL_EMAIL_HOST_USER; EMAIL_EMAIL_HOST_PASSWORD; EMAIL_EMAIL_PORT; EMAIL_EMAIL_USE_TLS.
 You have to set up your Gmail 2-Step Verification.
 Follow the steps in this video:
-[2 Step Verification](https://www.youtube.com/watch?v=Y_u5KIeXiVI).
+[Gmail 2-Step Verification](https://www.youtube.com/watch?v=Y_u5KIeXiVI).
 And can use this information for set up send email [Django Send Email](https://mailtrap.io/blog/django-send-email/)

 4. When open frontend - this is folder ***client***.
 You have to install some packages.
    - First when open the folder client in terminal start command `npm i`;